 Issue Operation phase impact on the Karoo Dwarf Tortoise.

 Description of Impact

-Karoo Dwarf Tortoises may inadvertently b aroo Dwarf Tortoises may inadvertently be killed by vehicular traffic on the new roads.
+Karoo Dwarf Tortoises may inadvertently be killed by vehicular traffic on the new roads.

 Type of Impact Dire ct

 Nature of Impact Negat ive

 Phases Operation

 Criteria Without Mitigation With Mitigation

 Intensity High Medium

 Duration Short-term Short-term

 Extent Local Local

 Consequence Medium Medium

 Probability Probable Conceivable

 Significance Medium - Low -

 Degree to which impact can be reversed Tortoise populations are generally able to recover from limited mortalities, and thus no irreplaceable losses are anticipated.
 If the proposed mitigations are applied, it is plausible that the Karoo

-Degree to which impact may cause irreplaceable loss of resources Dwarf Tortoise population within the PAOI can overtime recover from the tortoise mortalities incurred during the decommissioning phase, and thus no irreplaceable losses are anticipated.
+Degree to which impact may cause irreplaceable loss of resources from the tortoise mortalities incur ortoise population within the PAOI can overtime recover tortoise mortalities incurred during the decommissioning and thus no irreplaceable losses are anticipated.

 Degree to which impact can be mitigated Mitigation exists and can partially reduce significance of impacts.

-Mitigation actions Mitigation actions
+Mitigation actions

 The following measures are recommended: Adhere to the open space management plan which makes provision for the favourable management of the facility and the surrounding area for fauna.
 Keep a log of on-site tortoise roadkill mortalities.
 Adhere to on-site speed limits and exercise vigilance of tortoises crossing the roads.

 Monitoring The following monitoring is recommended: Monitor (keep log of) on-site tortoise roadkill mortalities.